connxio/docs/docs/integrations/logging.md

 ## Metadata

-When the pipeline instance is created within Connxio upon data entering through an adapter, a context is implicitly created with the message.
+When data enters through an adapter, Connxio creates a pipeline instance with message context.
 This context is described on [the Metadata page](/integrations/metadata).
-Below we describe how you can influence logging by turning metadata on or off.
+You can control whether metadata is logged.

 ### Secondary content

-Secondary content is data that is logged either as a replacement to the message content itself or beside it.
-Consider the following example; we send a message to the Connxio Api and Connxio accepts and starts processing said message.
-The message fails with an exception message but you, as a customer, have configured Connxio to log message content.
-Where do we put the exception message?
-We can't replace the message content because this may be critical for the debugging process, so we needed a secondary field, and we named it *secondary content*.
-We use secondary content exclusively for failures and exception messages.
-To be specific we have defined the following scenarios, dependant on the contract choice:
+Secondary content stores failure or exception details when message content must also be preserved.
+For example, if Connxio logs message content and the message fails during processing, the exception message is logged as secondary content instead of replacing the original message.

 #### Archeo behavior

-Refer to the [how to start logging](#how-to-start-logging) section for explanations for the properties mentioned in the scenarios below.
+See [How to start logging](#how-to-start-logging) for the properties used below.

-1. If message *content logging* is enabled but *metadata logging* is turned off we concatenate the exception message and the file-content into a single file.
-A concatenated file looks something like this:
+1. If _content logging_ is enabled and _metadata logging_ is off, Connxio concatenates the exception message and file content:

 ```json
 Information: